joshnuss/svelte-stripe/src/routes/index.md

 ### Webhooks

 After the payment succeeds or fails, Stripe will send out a webhook, which can be used to provision or fulfill the purchase.
-The webhook contains a signature that you should verify to ensure the data originates from Stripe.
+The webhook contains a signature that should be verified to ensure the data originates from Stripe.

 Here's an example of handling a `charge.succeeded` webhook with SvelteKit: